 Public liability insurance

-Public liability insurance is a must-have for yoga instructors as you work in close contact with other people.
+Public liability insurance is a popular choice for yoga instructors as you work in close contact with other people.
 This type of cover is important if a client or member of the public sues you as a result of an injury or property damage that happened in one of your classes or under your direction.

 Another thing to consider is that if you're working within a studio, the owner may require you arrange your own public liability insurance.